Average Cost to Sell a House in California

 How to avoid losing money on your California home sale

-Whether you’re selling a mansion in Los Angeles, a beachfront condo in San Diego, or a single family home in Bakersfield, these tips will help you maximize your profits from your California home sale!
+No matter where you're selling in California, these tips will help you maximize your profits from your home sale!

-1. List with a low commission real estate agent
+1. List with a discount real estate agent

 Realtor commission fees are a huge expense for California home sellers, often making up a large portion of your total selling costs.
 Thankfully, finding a way to save on commission is one of the best ways to make more money when you sell your home!

-You can negotiate commission rates on your own, but the easiest option is to find a low commission real estate agent through an agent-matching company like Clever.
+You can negotiate commission rates on your own, but the easiest option is to find a discount real estate agent in California through an agent-matching company like Clever.

 With Clever, you can also compare multiple California agents to find the one that best fits your needs.
 Even better, finding an agent through Clever won't cost you a dime, and there's no obligation to move forward until you find the perfect agent.